 Each address pool specification is a dictionary of address pools.
 Individual address pools are specified with these parameters:

-prefix - IPv4 subnet allocation size (IPv6 subnets use /64 prefixes)
+prefix – IPv4 subnet allocation size.
+IPv6 subnets use /64 prefixes that cannot be changed.

-start - first subnet or first IP address offset.
-Used primarily with loopback pool to ensure the first devices gets x.x.x.1/32 IP address, and with mgmt pool to specify the first management IP address).
+start – first subnet or first IP address offset.
+Used primarily with loopback pools to ensure the first address assignment gets the x.x.x.1/32 IP address, and with mgmt pool to specify the first management IP address.

 Default IPv4 subnet allocation size is 32 for

 p2ppool.
 All other pools must specify the prefix parameter whenever the ipv4 parameter is specified.

 IPv4 loopback pool starts at .1 (start parameter is assumed to be 1)